House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Due to this fact, many buyers are looking into electric-powered tools.
-These are ultimately cheaper in the long run—especially if you continue to purchase tools of the same product line.
+Many buyers are looking into electric-powered tools; they are ultimately cheaper in the long run—especially if you continue to purchase tools from the same product line.
 And when it comes to battery-powered tools, you’ll continuously see two names pop up: Greenworks and Ryobi.

 Over the past decade, Greenworks has become synonymous with electric-powered tooling.
 Founded in 2007 out of Canada, Greenworks was established by Globe Tools Group to showcase Globe’s new lithium-ion technology.
 Their first battery-powered product line was the 24V system which allowed them to interchange the battery between household hand tools and outdoor equipment.

-And it was a major success.
-So much so that Greenworks shortly thereafter released a more powerful 40V (and then subsequently, 80V) line that helped put them even more on the radar for those searching for quality battery-powered tools.
+It was a major success.
+So much so that Greenworks released a more powerful 40V (and then, subsequently, 80V) line that helped put them even more on the radar for those searching for quality battery-powered tools.

 Brief History of Ryobi

 While Greenworks is the proverbial new kid on the block, Ryobi has been around for quite some time.
-The original company was founded on December 16, 1943, during the midst of World War II.
+The original company was founded on December 16, 1943, during World War II.
 However, it wasn’t until 1968 that they started manufacturing power tools.
-Now, they’re currently licensed through One World Technologies which is an original manufacturer for other tool brands like AEG and Milwaukee.
+Now, they’re currently licensed through One World Technologies, which is an original manufacturer for other tool brands like AEG and Milwaukee.

-In 1988, Ryobi was fortunate to pick up the assets of Diehl Motor Company—which happened to be the provider of Craftsman tools for Sears.
+In 1988, Ryobi was fortunate to pick up the assets of Diehl Motor Company, which happened to be the provider of Craftsman tools for Sears.
 After the acquisition, Ryobi continued to provide Sears with power tools—albeit their own.
-And it was then when Ryobi truly blossomed into a household name for those searching for good quality, low budget power tools and outdoor equipment.
+And it was then that Ryobi truly blossomed into a household name for those searching for quality, low-budget power tools and outdoor equipment.

 Greenworks vs Ryobi: Manufacturing